 When Prescription Errors Cause Harm, Contact An Attorney

-Delivery of medications to patients sometimes involves a chain of health care professionals, including:
+There are a number of medical professionals who can be responsible for injuries caused by a prescription error.
+Indeed, delivery of medications to patients sometimes involves a chain of health care professionals, including:

 - The drug manufacturer